abd129-0/MonAssignment/README.md

 - `csv`: Used for reading and writing CSV files.

 ## Q2 : EC2 & RDS pricing in AWS enviroment
-Q2.pdf fole provides guidance on optimizing costs for AWS EC2 and RDS instances by understanding the factors influencing pricing and implementing strategies to reduce and optimize costs.
+- Q2.pdf file provides guidance on optimizing costs for AWS EC2 and RDS instances by understanding the factors influencing pricing and implementing strategies to reduce and optimize costs.

 ## Author